injamul007/Project-English-Janala-API/README.md

-## Readme File for API project English Janala

-# JavaScript ES6 Related Q&A
+# JavaScript ES6 Related Q&A (Requirement of Assignment-06)

 ## 1) Difference between var, let, and const
 - `var` → This is an old way, var is function-scoped, this can be re-declared.